TheLartians/StaticTypeInfo/README.md

 ## Compatibility

 The library has been tested with AppleClang 11, Visual Studio 16 2019, and gcc-9.
+Note that type names and indices are not compatible between compilers.

 ## How to integrate